PledgePost/interface/README.md

    - A detailed dashboard enables writers to draft, edit, and publish their articles.
    - It also provides insights into contribution amounts, donor counts, and comment statistics.

-## How we have made

 ### Core Components of PledgePost

 PledgePost consists of a core contract (PledgePost.sol) and a peripheral PoolContract.sol that is generated for each grant and a contract that mints ERC721NFT for each donation.
 For QuadraticFunding, MatchingFunds calculation and Distribution are calculated automatically There is a Pool that is the source for distributing funds for each Round, and the allocation is automatically calculated based on the amount of donations to each article.
 This allows for a more equitable distribution of funds and returns value to creators.

-### Future Work

-Here is a list of what we didn't make in the past two weeks for the future.
-We will keep building something cool OSS, so PR and discussion are gladly welcome :)

-- Anti Sybil attacks: Implementation of on-chain verification Gitcoin Passort, Ethereum Attestation Service, or using human verification such as WorldID etc.
-- Specific frontend for grant manager: Specific frontend for grant manager, distribution, etc.
-- Search/ Share features: Custom queries for article search and share features on Socialmedia such as Lens and Farcaster
-- Notification: Notification of comments and new articles from content creators you follow

 ## Deployed contracts and links